 - Do keep in contact with your friends and family back home.
 Even if it’s just a Facebook update, you shouldn’t just go off-grid.
 If anything happened to you and people had no idea where in Taiwan you were, that just isn’t a smart move.
 Keep people updated with your travels.

 Taiwan is a great place to travel to.
 And not only that, Taiwan is an awesome place for a first-time solo traveller.
-It’s pretty much an amazing introduction to East Asian culture that’s a little more untrodden than Southeast Asia, not as expensive as South Korea or Japan, and not as foreboding as China.
-It’s literally packed with things to do, and we challenge you to be bored – even by yourself.
+It’s pretty much an amazing introduction to East Asian culture that’s a little more untrodden than Southeast Asia.

 Is Visiting Taiwan safe for solo female travellers?

 Not only is it safe to visit Taiwan for solo female travellers, but it’s also full of other solo female travellers too!
-There will be a load of people to meet up with and a ton of things to do around the country, resulting in a pretty much a very cool destination.
 So don’t worry if you’re backpacking Taiwan solo – It’s safe and very liberal.

 But travelling as a woman in Taiwan, like anywhere in the world you’ll, unfortunately, have to take more care than a male would.
 It may be a safe destination, but we’re sharing some tips for solo female travellers in Taiwan to keep you extra safe.